xebialabs-community/xlr-conjur-plugin/README.md

 ### URL ###

 Enter the full URL to the Conjur server from which secrets can be retrieved.
 Include protocol (http or https) and port number if applicable.
-For example: http://conjur

 ### Authentication Method ###